Flower Boy Ramen Shop

 Cool Guys, Hot Ramen is a 2011 South Korean romantic comedy television series, starring Jung Il-woo, Lee Chung-ah, Lee Ki-woo, Park Min-woo, and Cho Yoon-woo.
 It aired on cable channel tvN from October 31 to December 20, 2011, on Wednesdays and Thursdays at 23:00 (KST) for 16 episodes.

 The series is the first installment of "Oh!
-Boy" series by tVN of Flower Boy programming targeted at the teenage demographic, and was followed by Flower Band in 2012, then My Cute Guys and Dating Agency: Cyrano in 2013.
+Boy" series by tVN of Flower Boy programming targeted at the teenage demographic, and was followed by Flower Band in 2012, then Flower Boys Next Door and Dating Agency: Cyrano in 2013.

 Synopsis

 Yang Eun-bi (Lee Chung-ah), a university student in her mid-20s, prepares for her civil service exam with the dream of being a high school teacher.
 She accidentally encounters Cha Chi-soo (Jung Il-woo), the arrogant heir to the biggest food conglomerate in South Korea.
 Eun-bi is initially attracted to Chi-soo until she finds out that he is only a high school senior, causing her to dislike him.
 On the other hand, Chi-soo becomes fascinated with her because she is outspoken and athletic, unlike the other women he knows.
 However, Chi-soo does not interpret his fascination as romantic interest, as he is out of her league and he usually only loves self-interested girls like Yoon So-yi, a ballet student now dating Chi-soo's rebellious classmate, Kim Ba-wool.
 Eun-bi resists her attraction in turn, believing Chi-soo is only toying with her.
 Eun-bi is looking for a more serious relationship, after being dumped by a cheating ex-boyfriend while waiting for him to complete his mandatory military service.
 She frequently turns to her dating-savvy roommate/ex-high school volleyball teammate Kang Dong-joo for advice.